anabasis/nodejs/KMS/jkms/content/Splunk/구성/CLUSTER/admin_cluster08.md

 is used of mgmt_uri for KV store in

-Splunk 7.0 Cluster Administration 198

 KV Store Collection Replication   - Write
 SH1 SH2 SH3
 - Writing majority to journaling a collection uses write
 WRITE
 Member Captain